-- (v) The Group is subject to various claims, disputes and legal proceedings in the normal course of business.
+(v) The Group is subject to various claims, disputes and legal proceedings in the normal course of business.
 Provisions are made for such matters when in the opinion of management and its legal counsel, it is probable that a payment will be made by the Group and the amount can reasonably be estimated.
-As at 31 December 2018, management did not consider any provision necessary after consultation with their attorneys. - (VI) As at 31 December 2018, under the 2016 Income Tax (Amended) Act, as a result of the listing of both DTCL and its subsidiary, CFFL, on the Junior Market of the Jamaican Stock Exchange, The Group has potential contingent liabilities of approximately \$212 Million in regards to income tax remissions.
-Should the companies default on any of the Junior Market requirements of listing, the total income tax waived will crystallize and be immediately payable to Tax Administration Jamaica.
-(TAJ).
+As at 31 December 2018, management did not consider any provision necessary after

+(VI) As at 31 December 2018, under the 2016 Income Tax (Amended) Act, as a result of the listing of both DTCL and its subsidiary, CFFL, on the Junior Market of the Jamaican Stock Exchange,